myles-parfeniuk/button_driver/README.md

 #### Button Events
 After being initialized, a Button object will automatically detect any user input and generate an event.

-These events come in four flavors:
+These events come in 4 flavors:

 1. **quick-press:**
    This event indicates the button was momentarily pressed.